 “FDA regulates sunscreens to ensure they meet safety and effectiveness standards.”

 That seems reassuring, but is it an illusion?
 The Environmental Working Group (EWG) has evaluated sunscreens independently for the past 15 years.
 Alarmingly, the report this year suggests that most of the sunscreen products available either did not provide good protection from sun damage or contained potentially harmful compounds.
-It warns:

 “Consumers should be wary of SPF value claims, especially SPF numbers over 50+, and should not use sunscreen to prolong their time in the sun.”